Density of air

 Air density is a property used in many branches of science, engineering, and industry, including aeronautics; gravimetric analysis; the air-conditioning industry; atmospheric research and meteorology; agricultural engineering (modeling and tracking of Soil-Vegetation-Atmosphere-Transfer (SVAT) models); and the engineering community that deals with compressed air.

 Depending on the measuring instruments used, different sets of equations for the calculation of the density of air can be applied.
 Air is a mixture of gases and the calculations always simplify, to a greater or lesser extent, the properties of the mixture.

 Temperature

-Other things being equal, hotter air is less dense than cooler air and will thus rise through cooler air.
+Other things being equal (most notably the pressure and humidity), hotter air is less dense than cooler air and will thus rise while cooler air tends to fall due to buoyancy.
 This can be seen by using the ideal gas law as an approximation.

 Dry air

 The density of dry air can be calculated using the ideal gas law, expressed as a function of temperature and pressure: